 Autumn is the season of transition from the comparatively hot and wet summer to the cold and dry winter.
-Autumn is an important season of Mongolia for preparation for the winter.The whole country starts to harvest the crops, vegetables and fodder, rebuilding the cattle barns and sheds, preparing firewood and warming up the hearth and so on.
+Autumn is an important season of Mongolia as it prepares for winter.
+Across the whole country, the harvest of crops, vegetables and fodder begins, while herders rebuild winter cattle barns and sheds and begin to store fuel.

 Immediately after Naadam festival, herders start to cut their hay.
 This quality green hay helps animals to survive the cold winter and harsh spring.
 In a dry summer, herders must make the difficult decision to move to better grasslands.
 For example during the summer season in the often dry Gobi, herders must migrate to the neighboring province to pass the winter.
 Pastureland disputes can often break out between the migrating and local people, but the authorities of the relevant provinces always manage to settle the issue.

 While men, old and young alike, are busy with cutting hay, wives and daughters have other things to do.
 They prepare various dairy products such as solid cream or aaruul, as well as eezgii, a dried curd that is saved for winter and spring consumption.
 These products are prepared during this time when there is an abundance of milk.
 Women and children also collect nutritious grass such as allium mongolicumand wild leek, and prepare fodder.

 Nowadays, modern influences are making their way into Mongolian diets, as many people who used to live in the countryside have become urban residents.
 As such, fruits and vegetables can also be purchased for winter.

 In autumn Mongolians enjoy going to “spas” in certain areas of sulfuric water.
 This is because these treatments are said to reinforce your immune system if taken by the end of the summer and the first month of autumn, according to traditional medicine.
 The well-known spas in Mongolia including Orgil, Janchivlan, Shargaljuut are busy during this time.